© American Academy of Pain Medicine

 Disclosure and Conflicts of Interest: Authors must disclose all financial support, including “ghost” writing (ghost authorship is not allowed; all authors substantially contributing to the writing must be mentioned as authors on the title page), and any other sources of potential bias (e.g. expert testimony, device or process ownership or financial interest, etc).
 Disclosure/Conflict of interest information must be included after the Corresponding Author contact information on the title page in bold.

-____1. Submit manuscript, table(s), figure(s) and Copyright Transfer Agreement Form on-line via Manuscript Central
+____1. Submit manuscript, table(s), and figure(s) online via ScholarOne Manuscripts

 ____2. Put references in proper format in numerical order, in the order they appear in the text, making sure each is cited in the text.
 DO NOT